archway-network/cli/README.md

 new                                Initializes a new project repository

-accounts new [options]             Adds a new wallet to the keystore accounts get [options]             Displays details about an account accounts list [options]            Lists all accounts in the keyring accounts remove [options]          Removes an account from the keystore accounts balances get [options]    Query the balance of an address or account accounts balances send [options]   Send tokens from an address or account to another accounts balances [options]        Manage the token balance of an account
+accounts new [options]             Adds a new wallet to the keyring accounts get [options]             Displays details about an account accounts list [options]            Lists all accounts in the keyring accounts remove [options]          Removes an account from the keyring accounts balances get [options]    Query the balance of an address or account accounts balances send [options]   Send tokens from an address or account to another accounts balances [options]        Manage the token balance of an account